4-Callback-Cats/Comapanionsy/README.md

 ## Video Demo (Mandatory)

+## Flow of the app

+The user lands on the landing page.
+Reads about the product and heads over to sign Up.
+After signing in through google auth, the user is asked a few questions to let us find a good match.
+After he answers the questions, he is redirected to the `feed` page, where he can choose among the available profiles.

+Currently, we are saving all the userData in the firebase database.
+But facing an issue in fetching and rendering the data.
+Therefore using dummy data.

+The matching of profiles will be based on matches in the answer, the implementation of which wasn't possible due to lack of time.

 ## Screenshots (Mandatory)
 // Screenshots regarding your project. you can provide a drive folder link with